amruta-11/seattle-calls-data-eda-imt562/README.md

-1. To get the geographical data of the precincts, sectors and beat use the **Esri ArcGIS Server** and paste the following server link into it: https://gisdata.seattle.gov/server/rest/services/SPD/SPD/MapServer/2 Alternatively this link can be found on this website - https://www.arcgis.com/home/item.html?id=36378b7acb8a464c8019b9618fecd0dd
+1. To get the geographical data of the precincts, sectors and beat use the **Esri ArcGIS Server** and paste the following server link into it: https://gisdata.seattle.gov/server/rest/services/SPD/SPD/MapServer/2 Alternatively, the above link can be found on this website - https://www.arcgis.com/home/item.html?id=36378b7acb8a464c8019b9618fecd0dd

 2. Add the calls data csv file into Tableau

 3. Establish a relation between location and call dataset by going to the 'Edit Relationship' window.
 Set 'Beat' in Beats2018-present dataset equal to 'Beat1' column in Calls dataset.
 Set the cardinality to one to many relationaship.